skye1349/LinuxBashScripting/README.md

 # LinuxBashScripting
+# This is a bash scrpting file to automation the ssl certificate being copied to target path of elastic search.
-#How to verify the scripting work
+# How to verify the scripting work
 # temporarily change the names of the certificate files

 `mv /etc/elasticsearch/fullchain.pem /etc/elasticsearch/fullchain-verify.pem`